IH Bangkok and Chiang Mai CELTA FAQs

 Well, yes, it is intensive.
 No matter how much this gets emphasised, some trainees are still surprised by the amount of time and energy it consumes.
 This is basically because it squeezes so much into 4 short weeks, but then it’s also worth remembering that it is just 4 weeks and will soon be over!
 The course runs Monday to Friday all day, and in the evening and during the weekends you will find yourself planning lessons, completing written assignments, catching up with background reading and so on.
 So combining the course with anything resembling a holiday/vacation is out but on the other hand, you will benefit from allowing yourself a break occasionally.
 In fact, it is crucial to plan your time sensibly so that you do get adequate rest.
 On weekends at least you will find yourself with some hours free and also towards the end of the course your planning load will gradually lighten.

-website.
-A much better idea is to apply for a 60-day tourist visa at a Thai embassy or consulate before you leave home.
-The fee for this varies from country to country so please check with your local Thai embassy or consulate.
-This type of visa can also be extended within Thailand for a further 30 days on payment of another fee.
-If you want to stay on to work in Thailand, the school employing you will need to provide you with the necessary documentation to apply for a non-immigrant B visa.
-If you are making the application within 21 days of the expiry date on a 60-day tourist visa, you will not have to leave the country to do this, but in all other situations you will have to make a journey to a Thai embassy or consulate in a neighbouring country to apply.
-You will need to have the original of your university degree, your transcripts (or in the case of British universities, any similar official record of what you actually studied) and your actual CELTA certificate in order to make the application.
+- If you are making the application within 21 days of the expiry date on a 60-day tourist visa, it may be possible that you will not have to leave the country to do this, but really in most situations you will have to make the journey as it takes time to process all the documents.
+You will need to have the original of your university degree, your transcripts (or in the case of British universities, any similar official record of what you actually studied), a criminal background check, and your actual CELTA certificate in order to make the application. all of these documents must have exactly the same names as in your passport.

 The deposit once paid is non-refundable.
 Failure to complete full payment of the course fee a month before the course starts may mean the applicant forfeits their place on the course and their deposit.